-&lt;sup>7 The total amount of the credits granted outweighed the total amount of disability benefits that the jury awarded Miller.
+7 The total amount of the credits granted outweighed the total amount of disability benefits that the jury awarded Miller.

-"The Commission may not disregard other legislative directives, Jung v.
+On review, the Court of Appeals concluded the Commission did not have the authority to credit the overpayment against a new award.
+Id. at 467-68. "[A]lthough the revisory power of the Commission under § 9-736 is broad, it is not unlimited."
+Id. at 468.
+Further, "(the) Commission may not disregard other legislative directives, Jung v.
 Southland Corp., 351 Md.
 165 [] (1998), or, indeed, the construction of the workers' compensation law by this Court."
 Id.
 The Court then stated that "if [overpayments are] to be corrected by allowing a recovery, either directly or in the form of a credit against another award, the Legislature will have to provide that correction."
 Id. at 470 (emphasis added).

 In Subsequent Injury Fund v.
 Baker, employee Baker was injured in the course of his employment and, while in the hospital, discovered he had a form of bone cancer that predated the injury.
 Baker, 40 Md.
 App. at 340.
-As a result of the pre-existing condition, the Subsequent Injury Fund (SIF) was impleaded.
-At a hearing, the Commission found Baker was "permanently and totally disabled" and awarded him \$45,000 in benefits, with the employer ordered to pay \$6,667 and SIF ordered to pay the remainder.
-SIF did not appeal the decision, although Baker's employer-insurer did.
-Id.
+As a result of the pre-existing condition, the Subsequent Injury Fund (SIF)9 was impleaded.
+At a hearing, the Commission found